benjholla/SoapLog/_posts/2016-6-9-galaxy-soap.md

 ---

 ## Recipe
-Set aside 1 oz. of the melted shear butter to combine with essential oils and jewelweed extract.
-Combine all remaining oils.
+Mix the mica/pigment/colorant/charcoal powder in separate small containers with &frac12; tablespoon light oil such as sweet almond oil and set aside for later.
+Combine all oils.
 Add the sodium lactate to the cooled lye water mixture.
 Add the lye water to the oils and bring to a very light trace.
-Stir in the charcoal powder, ground oats, Indian healing powder, and coarse sodium bentonite clay, and then add the shea butter, fragrance oils, jewelweed extract mixture.
-Pour the batch into a mold and let sit overnight.
-Cut the soap bars and let cure for 4 weeks before using.
+Stir in fragrance oils.
+Divide the base mixture into four equal containers leaving a fourth of the base mixture in the original mixing bowl.
+Add one colorant/oil mixture prepared earlier to each portion of the base mixture, adding the charcoal to the mixing bowl portion.
+Add the silver colorant to the charcoal mixture and lightly swirl.
+Alternate pouring the the pink, blue, and purple colored portions into the mixing bowl.
+Pour the entire mixing bowl into the soap mold and then lightly swirl with a skewer.

 ## Batch Notes
-Very refreshing scent!
+This is another scent that is very edible smelling.
+I was concerned at first that we had too much charcoal and the colors would all bleed together but after unmolding the pink and purple colors really popped against the black.